drduh/macOS-Security-and-Privacy-Guide/README.md

 * `sudo ifconfig pflog0 create` to create an interface for logging
 * `sudo tcpdump -ni pflog0` to view filtered packets

-Unless you're already familiar with packet filtering, spending too much time configuring pf is not recommended.
-It is also probably unnecessary if the system is behind a [NAT](https://www.grc.com/nat/nat.htm) on a private home network.

-It is possible to use the pf firewall to block network access to entire ranges of network addresses, for example to a whole organization:
+It is possible to use the pf firewall to block access to entire ranges of network addresses, for example to an entire organization:

 Query [Merit RADb](https://www.radb.net/) for the list of networks in use by an autonomous system, like [Facebook](https://ipinfo.io/AS32934):